paytm/courier-plugin-sdk-nodejs/README.md

 This takes as its first argument a flag, which indicates whether the tracking details was successfully fetched or not.

+To see how to override functions, see a sample in `plugin-skeleton-for-reference/pull.js`.

 ### Convention

 * We prefer to use [Lodash](https://lodash.com/) for anything related to extracting a certain key value from any object to concatinating arrays.